Head Start Family and Child Experiences Survey (FACES 2019) (FACES 2019)

 Social-emotional development-cognitive/social behaviors

-Indicators of social-emotional development will be assessed using assessor report children's cognitive/social behaviors during the assessment time, using the Leiter International Performance Scale-Third Edition Examiner Rating Scale.
+Indicators of social-emotional development were assessed using assessor report children's cognitive/social behaviors during the assessment time, using the Leiter International Performance Scale-Third Edition Examiner Rating Scale.
 The Leiter comprises eight subscales that examine children's approach to the assessments, their engagement with the materials, and their ability to attend to and regulate their physical and emotional responses during the assessment tasks.
 Please see Roid et al. 2013 for more information on the scores and technical properties.

 Social-emotional development - Approaches to learning

-Indicators of social-emotional development will be assessed using teacher report of approaches to learning using the Early Childhood Longitudinal Study - Kindergarten Class of 1998 (ECLS-K).
+Indicators of social-emotional development were assessed using teacher report of approaches to learning using the Early Childhood Longitudinal Study - Kindergarten Class of 1998 (ECLS-K).
 The items assess a child's motivation, attention, organization, persistence, and independence in learning.
 Please see U.S. Department of Education 2002 for more information on the scores and technical properties.

 Collaborators and Investigators